-Many initiatives and steps have already been taken towards improving identity and identification in the business world that try to incorporate Blockchain as a disruptive technology.
+Many initiatives have already been taken towards improving identity that tries to incorporate Blockchain as a disruptive technology.

 The truth is that the traditional identification problem through centralized entities has not achieved everyone’s needs.
 Personal identity is one of the Fundamental Rights recognized internationally by a vast catalog of norms and agreements.
 For example, you can read The European Convention on Human Rights (arts.
 7 and 8) in the Universal Declaration of Human Rights (art.
 12).

-The importance of an individual to own his identity is undeniable.
-Without a valid form of identification, effective social participation would become impossible simply because you can't prove who you are.
+The importance of an individual owning his identity is undeniable.
+Effective social participation would become impossible without a valid form of identification simply because you can’t prove who you are.
 However, there is a considerable amount of problems concerning this issue.
 All this information is generally centralized in servers and databases, which leads to some challenges:

-These entities may be incorrectly using our personal information.
+- These entities may be incorrectly using our personal information.
 Think of Social Media.
-To use their platforms, you have to register (create an identity) in their systems.
-As users, we are renting our identity to these agents without even having ownership over it.
+To use their platforms, you must register (create an identity) in their systems.
+As users, we rent our identity to these agents without owning it.
 We enable these entities to sell and license our personal information to third parties.

-Identity theft: Security breaches are currently one of the biggest threats that affect the companies that store our personal information in their IT infrastructures.
-In addition to this, we can verify that in many cases, some "untrusted third parties" may not always act in a legally established manner when sharing our data with other actors.
-In many cases, data custodians do not correctly notify users about mismanagement or theft of our data.
+- Identity theft: Security breaches are currently one of the biggest threats affecting companies that store our personal information in their IT infrastructures.
+In addition to this, we can verify that in many cases, some “untrusted third parties” may not always act in a legally established manner when sharing our data with other actors.
+Data custodians often do not correctly notify users about mismanagement or theft of our data.

 Blockchain and Privacy Regulations

-The blocks that contain information, generally encrypted, cannot be easily replicated without a consensus from the Network.
+- The blocks generally containing encrypted information cannot be easily replicated without a consensus from the Network.

 Suppose one organization needs to verify our identity.
-In that case, we as operators directly implied in our data management can allow these entities to verify our identity and access to personal information with our explicit authorization.
+In that case, as operators directly implied in our data management, we can allow these entities to verify our identity and access personal information with our explicit authorization.

 However, some recent developments seem to resolve the deletion/edition problem once the Blockchain nodes have recorded it.
 They are using a hashing procedure over the block contents.
-Public/private key pairs are created when a new block is being made, repeating the same process of "hashing" the information, empowering the new block's creator to delete or modify the content within it.
+Public/private key pairs are created when a new block is made, repeating the process of “hashing” the information, empowering the new block’s creator to delete or modify its content.
 Unfortunately, these solutions are not yet proven.